jokeyrhyme/update-json-file.js/README.md

 -   by default, throws an error if the file does not already exist

--   "defaultValue" option swallows load/parse errors and calls updater as though file held
+-   "defaultValue" option swallows load/parse errors and calls updater as though file contained this value

--   your updater avoid mutating the incoming data and return a clone instead
+-   your updater should avoid mutating the incoming data and return a clone instead

 ## See Also